ryan-mcclue/ryan-mcclue/src/knowledge.md

 RJ45 connector

-astable means no stable states, i.e. is not predominatley low or high, e.g. square wave, sine wave etc. oscillator generates wave (could be for carrier or clock)

 RC (resistor-capacitor) oscillator generates sine wave by charging and discharging periodically (555 astable timer) internal mcu oscillators typically RC, so subject to frequency variability